University of the South Pacific: Dispute with Fijian government

-The Fijian government refused to accept Ahluwalia's exoneration, and on 24 September 2020 halted all funding to the university.
+The Fijian government refused to accept Ahluwalia's exoneration and on 24 September 2020 halted all funding to the university.
 On 4 February 2021, the Fijian government summarily deported Ahluwalia for being "a person who is or has been conducting himself in a manner prejudicial to the peace, defence, public safety, public order, public morality, public health, security or good government of the Fiji Islands".
 In response to Fiji government interference in the regional university, Samoa has proposed moving USP's headquarters to Samoa.
-Following Ahluwalia's deportation, Dr Giulio Masasso Tu'ikolongahau Paunga was appointed acting Vice-Chancellor by the USP Council, while Ahluwalia remains Vice-Chancellor pending moving his office to Nauru.
+Following Ahluwalia's deportation, Masasso Pāunga was appointed acting vice-chancellor by the USP Council.
 The Council also established a subcommittee to investigate the deportation.

-Following Ahluwalia's deportation, Samoan Prime Minister Sailele Malielegaoi announced that Samoa would be willing to provide a new home for the university.
-On 25 May the university's council issued a new three-year contract to Ahluwalia and relocate the Vice-Chancellor's office to the Alafua Campus in Apia, Samoa.
+Following Ahluwalia's deportation, Samoan Prime Minister Tuilaʻepa Saʻilele Malielegaoi announced that Samoa would be willing to provide a new home for the university.
+On 25 May the university's council issued a new three-year contract to Ahluwalia and relocate the vice-chancellor's office to the Alafua Campus in Apia, Samoa.
 In August 2021 the Fijian government announced that it would not fund the university as long as Ahluwalia was vice-chancellor.

 Following the 2022 Fijian general election, the new government led by Sitiveni Rabuka revoked the prohibition order on Ahluwalia and reinstated funding to USP.
 In March 2023 former Prime Minister Frank Bainimarama and former police commissioner Sitiveni Qiliho were charged with abuse of office for allegedly terminating the police investigation into the 2019 claims of financial mismanagement.

+Protest and Strike Action 2024

+In second half of 2024, the relationship between the USP Staff Association and the Vice Chancellor got bitter after Dr Osborne-Naikatini was sacked for expressing an opinion about the lack of due processes being followed for the renewal of the contract of the Vice Chancellor.
+This issue led to USPSA calling for removal of Vice Chancellor Pal Ahluwalia from the university and call for strike action with 95 percent majority vote to go to strike.

 Rankings

-The Times Higher Education World University Rankings ranked USP in 1000-1200th for 2022.
+The Times Higher Education World University Rankings ranked USP in 1001-1200th for 2024.

+In 2021, the university was ranked in 1001-1200th by the Times Higher Education World University Rankings.
 The university claimed that this translated to being ranked in the top 10% of universities in the world, leading to criticism that they were exaggerating their ranking.